ADU vs DADU: What’s the Difference

 Need Help Getting Started?

-At Modern Buildings, we specialize in full-service DADU construction in Seattle and the greater King County area.
+At Modern Buildings, we specialize in full-service of ADU and DADU construction in Seattle and the greater King County area.

-We handle everything: architectural plans, permits, construction, utility hookups, and finishing.
+We handle everything: feasibility assessement, architectural plans, permits, construction, utility hookups, everything through final inspection.

-Contact us for a free consultation — we’ll evaluate your lot, walk you through what’s possible, and show you real numbers on rental income and timelines.
+Contact us for a free consultation — we’ll evaluate your lot, walk you through what’s possible, and answer all of your questions.